 The Adviser sells or reduces the Fund's position in an Underlying Fund when the Underlying Fund's performance begins to lag the average of its respective peer group by 10% or more, and has done so for an average of 3-months or more.
-These performance tolerance standards are applied to multiple timeframes, i.e., 1-month, 3-months, 6-months, 1-year, 2-year, 3-year, and 5-year timeframes.
+These performance tolerance standards are applied to multiple timeframes, i.e., 1-month, 3-month, 6-month, 1-year, 2-year, 3-year, and 5-year timeframes.
 These settings are subject to change as market conditions warrant.

-The Fund may engage in frequent and active trading in order to achieve its investment objective.
+The Fund may engage in frequent and active trading within both its Core and Satellite components in order to achieve its investment objective.